-6 Strainers
+6.0 Strainers

 Strainers extending above the surface of the roof, shall extend not less than 4 in.
 (100 mm) above the surface of the roof immediately adjacent to the roof drain.
 To facilitate normal flow of water, dome shaped strainers shall have an available inlet area, above roof level, of not less than one and one-half times the inside cross-sectional area of the drain diameter.
+The design height of the strainer is important in roofing applications to allow water to continue to flow even if debris from the roof causes blockage at the lower section of the strainer.
+For additional strainer considerations reference the commentary section.

-7 Installation
+7.0 Installation

 The retrofit roof drain shall be installed in compliance with the drain manufacturer's instructions.
-The roof cover tie-in shall be completed in compliance with the roof cover manufacturer's instructions.
+The roof cover tie-in shall be completed in compliance with the roof system manufacturer's instructions.

-8 Flow requirements
+8.0 Flow requirements

 Flow capacity calculations shall be based on the effective drain diameter.
-There shall be a sufficient drainage to accommodate a one-hour rainfall rate base on a 100-year return period or the local code, whichever number is greater.
+There shall be a sufficient drainage to accommodate a one-hour rainfall rate based on a 100-year return period or the local code, whichever number is greater.
 Local code requirements for overflow requirements shall be confirmed with a local building code representative.
 Consult Commentary Figure 1 or local weather stations for local statistics.

 Where separate roof sections are drained independently, flow calculations shall be performed on each section.
 Each section shall have at least one drain.
 Drain capacities shall be determined from the applicable plumbing code.
-See Commentary Table 1.
-Pipe diameter shall be the inside diameter of the retrofitted drain stem, not the original drain diameter.
+The pipe diameter shall be the inside diameter of the retrofitted drain stem, not the original drain diameter.